-The data for 2022 will not be available until after the final reporting date of 30 March 2023.
+The data for 2023 will not be available until after the final reporting date of 30 March 2024.

 2.6 The gender pay gap for performance payments are shown in Table 4.
 Table 5 shows the proportion of men and women receiving performance payments.
-This reflects the payment of instant reward payments given for one off exceptional pieces of work and 99 of these payments were made in 2021/22, many linked to activities associated with the Duke of Edinburgh's funeral in April 2021.
-The scheme provides for one off payments of up to £1,000, although in this period £250was the most typical payment.
+Under the Regulations any payment that is connected to an employee's performance is included in this measure, however this is really intended to cover regular performance payments that are contractual e.g., bonuses.
+In the case of the council there is provision to reward for a one-off exceptional piece of work via an Instant Reward, which is included in this measure and 44 of these payments were made in 2022/23., many linked to activities associated with the Queen's funeral.
+The scheme provides for one off payments of up to £1,000, although in this period £200-250 was the most typical payment.